wspl/mactype-hack/vscode.md

 **Launching your VSCode with argument `--disable-direct-write`.**

-You can do that via modifing shortcut property:
+You can do this via modifing shortcut property:

 (You can find the shortcut on `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Visual Studio Code`)